ianjonsen/aniMotum/README.md

 master branch:
 [![Build Status](https://travis-ci.org/ianjonsen/foieGras.svg?branch=master)](https://travis-ci.org/ianjonsen/foieGras)

-**foieGras** - fit Continuous-Time Random Walk and Correlated Random Walk state-space models to filter Argos Least Squares or Kalman Filter location data.
+**foieGras** - fit latent variable movement models to animal tracking data for location quality control and behavioural inference

-`foieGras` is an R package that fits a continuous-time model (RW or CRW) in state-space form to filter Argos satellite location data.
+`foieGras` is an R package that fits a continuous-time model (RW or CRW) in state-space form to filter Argos (or GLS) satellite location data.
 Template Model Builder (`TMB`) is used for fast estimation.
-The Argos data can be either (older) Least Squares-based locations, (newer) Kalman Filter-based locations with error ellipse information, or a mixture of the two.
-The model estimates two sets of location states: 1) corresponding to each observation, which are usually irregularly timed (fitted states); and 2) corresponding to (usually) regular time intervals specified by the user (predicted states).
+Argos data can be either (older) Least Squares-based locations, (newer) Kalman Filter-based locations with error ellipse information, or a mixture of the two.
+The state-space model estimates two sets of location states: 1) corresponding to each observation, which are usually irregularly timed (fitted states); and 2) corresponding to (usually) regular time intervals specified by the user (predicted states).
 Locations are returned as both LongLat and on the Mercator projection (units=km).
+Additional models are provided to infer movement behaviour along the SSM-estimated most-probable track.

 ## Help
 Read `?fit_ssm` for details and an example of how to use the package or read the vignette in your web-browser for extended details: